About the Debtor Library

 Directories Maintained by Private Organizations

-- Tennessee 2-1-1 (United Way) Web directory and free community services help line: "When you call, you'll get a real person, one who is trained to help you sort out your needs, and then give you phone numbers and addresses of the closest places where you can get help.
+- Tennessee 2-1-1 (United Way).
+Web directory and free community services help line: "When you call, you'll get a real person, one who is trained to help you sort out your needs, and then give you phone numbers and addresses of the closest places where you can get help.
 211 has a database of more than 10,000 health and human services programs, cross-referenced for all sorts of keywords.
 So don't worry if you don't know what type of service you need or the name of an agency, just talk with the specialist at the other end of the line and she or he can help you find what you need.
 All calls are free and completely confidential.
 Hours vary by location."

-- The 'Where to Turn in Nashville' resource guide is a publication of Open Table Nashville in coordination with Middle Tennessee nonprofits, hospitals, churches, and public agencies."
+- The "Where to Turn in Nashville" resource guide is a publication of Open Table Nashville in coordination with Middle Tennessee nonprofits, hospitals, churches, and public agencies."